 Technology can either hurt your message (by being outdated and irrelevant) or can support ministry (by being up-to-date and used wisely).
 People in your community will find your church, and get their first impression of you, based on your church website.
 Your congregation will stay connected with their small groups via social media and will sign up for church events through your church management software.
-This ever-evolving use of technology for ministry requires regular maintenance and continuous education.
+This ever-evolving use of technology in church ministry requires regular maintenance and continuous education.
 Thankfully, staying up-to-date doesn’t have to be terribly complicated.
-Here are several tips to consider as you leverage technology for ministry:
+Here are several tips to consider as you use technology in church ministry:

 #1: Store electronic documents on a network or cloud account

 Saving church documents onto personal (or even work) computers can lead to significant issues.
 What happens when an employee who was using a personal laptop for work leaves their job?
 Would all the documents, records and templates they’d created be lost to your church?
 What if a hard drive crashes or a computer is stolen?
 All of that data is gone forever.
 Store important documents on a central, church-owned location to protect your resources.

 Will you require employees to “bring your own computer” or does the church provide desktops or laptops to church staff?
 Carefully consider the pros/cons of either approach.

 #3: Church management software